JacekDubikowski/build-your-own-framework/readme.md

 ```

 Therefore, we can call it a **success**.
-The code is much simpler and it relies only on abstraction.
+The code is much simpler, and it relies only on abstraction.

 ##### That's it?

-If you check the result of running either of the mains you will see that there is a message with the beginning and commit of the transaction.
+Once you check the result of running either of the mains, you will see that there are extra messages.
+They are about the beginning and committing a transaction.
 The source code of [*ManualTransactionParticipationService*](/testapp/src/main/java/io/jd/testapp/ManualTransactionParticipationService.java) is presented below:

 ```java